-Usually, a sample contains too few microorganisms to see using a microscope or to be identified using other tests.
-Thus, doctors usually try to grow (culture) the microorganism in a laboratory until there are enough to identify.
-A sample is taken from an area of the person's body likely to contain the microorganism.
-Samples may include
+Many samples contain too few microorganisms to be seen using a microscope or to be identified using other tests.
+Thus, doctors usually try to grow the microorganism in a laboratory (called culture) until there are enough to identify.

-The sample is placed on a dish or in a test tube that contains specific nutrients to encourage growth of microorganisms.
-Different nutrients are used depending on which microorganisms doctors suspect.
+The sample is placed on a sterile dish (plate) or in a test tube that contains specific nutrients to encourage growth of microorganisms.
+Different nutrients are used depending on which microorganism doctors suspect is causing the infection.
 Often, doctors add substances to the dish or test tube to stop the growth of microorganisms that do not cause the disease doctors suspect.

 Many microorganisms, such as the bacteria that cause urinary tract infections or strep throat, can easily be grown in a culture.
 Some bacteria, such as the bacteria that cause syphilis, cannot be cultured at all.
 Other bacteria, such as those that cause tuberculosis, can be cultured but take weeks to grow.
 Some viruses can be cultured, but many cannot.

 Although doctors know in general which antimicrobial drugs are effective against different microorganisms, microorganisms are constantly developing resistance to drugs that were previously effective.
 Thus, susceptibility testing is done to determine how effective various antimicrobial drugs are against the specific microorganism infecting the person.
-This testing helps doctors determine which drug to use for a particular person's infection (see Overview of Antibiotics : Selecting an Antibiotic).
+This testing helps doctors determine which drug to use for a particular person's infection (see Selecting an Antibiotic).